yaricom/goNEAT_NS/README.md

 With medium maze configuration both fitness function optimization methods was able to produce agents able to solve the maze:

-* the Novelty Search based agent was able to solve maze in ten from ten trials
+* the Novelty Search based agent was able to solve maze in 10 from 10 trials
-* the Objective-Based agent was able to solve medium maze in nine from ten trials
+* the Objective-Based agent was able to solve medium maze in 9 from 10 trials

 The novelty search optimization also resulted in producing more energy efficient and elegant genome for solver agent.
 The absolute winner with NS optimization has only 15 neurons with 19 links between (Fitness: 0.984) compared to objective-based